Trial Balance Preparation Step by Step (Format, Example & Free Template PDF)

 1. What if my trial balance does not balance?

 This indicates bookkeeping errors.
-Check math, verify balances, and look for transposition or posting errors.
+Check your math, verify all balances were transferred correctly, and look for transposition or posting errors.
+Use the "divide by 2" or "divide by 9" techniques to identify the type of error.

 2. Does a balanced trial balance mean no errors?